S3-working-group/s3-illustrations/README.md

 For the moment, the illustrations are available as png files with 140dpi, both with white and transparent backgrounds, in English and German versions.

+## Translation:

+## Scripts:

+`extract-strings.sh` extracts all translatable strings from source files into pot-files.

+`upload-translations.sh` uploads the pot-files to crowdin

+`export-en.sh` exports the English illustrations to png files with 140dpi, with and without transparent background.

+These scripts rely on OmniGraffle and a set of [commandline tools](https://github.com/bboc/omnigraffle-export), both of which are currently only available on OS-X.

 ## License